LambdaLabsML/examples/stable-diffusion-finetuning/README.md

 Stable Diffusion uses yaml based configuration files along with a few extra command line arguments passed to the `main.py` function in order to launch training.

-We've created a base yaml configuration file that you can use to edit for fine tuning.
-The main part you will need to edit is the data configuration, here's an excerpt from the custom yaml file:
+We've created a [base yaml configuration file](https://github.com/justinpinkney/stable-diffusion/blob/main/configs/stable-diffusion/pokemon.yaml) that runs this fine-tuning example.
+If you want to run on your own dataset it should be simple to modify, the main part you would need to edit is the data configuration, here's the relevant excerpt from the custom yaml file:

-This part of the config basically does the following things it uses the `ldm.data.simple.hf_dataset` function to create a dataset for training from the name `lambdalabs/pokemon-blip-cpations` this is on the Huggingface Hub but could also be a correctly formatted local directory.
-For validation we don't use a "real" dataset, but just a few text prompts to evaluate how well our model is doing and when to stop training, we want to train enough to get good outputs, but we don't want it to forget all the "general knowledge" from the original model.

 ```yaml
 data: